-The West Virginia University Cancer Institute offers undergraduate research fellowship opportunities every summer in clinical and basic cancer research.
+The West Virginia University Cancer Institute offers an undergraduate research opportunity every summer in clinical and basic cancer research.
 The highly competitive program provides funding and opportunities for students who want to pursue careers in cancer research.
 Each student receives a $4,000 stipend to cover living expenses and accommodation in Morgantown, WV.
 Students are responsible for securing housing.
 Additional $1,000 is provided for research supplies to the host lab.
-The student is paired with a Center scientist for a 10-week research project.
+The student is paired with an Institute scientist for a 10-week research project.
 The program starts the day after Memorial Day and runs for 10 weeks.
 Various projects are available that provide a research experience focused upon molecular, biochemical and/or cellular approaches toward understanding the mechanism of cancer, the development of anticancer drugs and applications of nanotechnology to cancer research.
 The participating labs focus on blood and hematological malignancies such as leukemia or lymphoma, as well as breast, lung and head and neck cancers.

 (International students enrolled in a US university or college are responsible to obtain their own visa and work permit if accepted to the program)